 Low oxygen levels are rarely a problem if an aquarium is well maintained and not overstocked.
-However, if your fish are gasping at the surface of the water, it should set off a red flag prompting further investigation.
-Here is what to look for, and how to fix it.
+However, if fish are gasping at the surface of the water, that should set off a red flag prompting further investigation.
+Here is what to look for, and how to remedy the problem of low oxygen.

 Symptoms of Low Oxygen

 Fish will initially react to lower oxygen levels by simply moving around less.
-They will swim less and even eat less.
-As oxygen levels drop further, the fish begin to show labored breathing, and more rapid gill movement as they desperately attempt to get enough oxygen from the water by passing more water through their gills.
+They will swim less vigorously and even eat less often.
+As oxygen levels drop further, the fish will begin to show labored breathing and more rapid gill movement as they desperately attempt to get enough oxygen from the water by passing more water over their gills.

-Eventually, the fish will begin gasping at the surface of the water.
-This surface breathing should not be confused with fish feeding at the surface or fish that can normally take some air at the surface, such as labyrinth fish.
+Eventually, fish will begin gasping at the surface of the water.
+This surface breathing should not be confused with fish feeding at the surface or fish that can normally take in some air at the surface, such as labyrinth fish.
 Certain species of fish, such as bettas and gouramis, will periodically take a leisurely gulp of air from the surface.
-That is perfectly normal behavior, and the fish will not remain on the surface taking breath after breath.
-When fish go to the surface of the water for oxygen, they will gasp repeatedly, often with a wide open mouth.
+This is perfectly normal behavior for them, and these fish will not remain on the surface taking breath after breath.
+When any fish do go to the surface of the water for oxygen, they will gasp repeatedly, often with a wide-open mouth.

 If all of the fish are gasping at the top, the problem is critical and swift action should be taken.
-Action should also be taken in cases where only some of the fish are gasping at the surface because eventually, the problem will get worse.
+But action should be taken even in cases where only one single fish is gasping at the surface because eventually, the problem will get worse.
 Those that aren’t gasping for air are probably stronger fish or those that require less oxygen.
-If left unattended eventually they too will be affected by low oxygen levels.
+If left unattended eventually they too will be severely weakened by low oxygen levels.

 The initial action to take is to perform a large water change of as much as 50 percent.
-At the same time, increase the water movement by adding a powerhead, airstones, or even an additional filter on a temporary basis.
-The newly added water will introduce more oxygen to the tank, while the increased water movement will improve the oxygen exchange, buying some time to address the underlying cause.
-After that, additional corrective steps will depend on the root cause, which should be determined to assure the problem is permanently corrected.
+At the same time, increase the water movement by temporarily adding a powerhead, airstones, or even an additional filter.
+The newly agitated water will introduce more oxygen to the tank, while the increased water movement will improve the oxygen exchange, buying some time to address the underlying cause.
+Next, the additional corrective steps will depend on the root cause, which should be determined promptly to assure the problem is permanently corrected.

 Overcrowding is the number one reason for low oxygen in an aquarium.
-In fact, other factors rarely cause fatalities by themselves if the aquarium is not also overstocked.
-That’s not to say the other factors should be ignored, but if the tank remains overstocked, correcting the other factors will not permanently resolve the issue.
+In fact, other oxygen-depleting factors rarely cause fatalities by themselves if the aquarium is not also overstocked.
+That’s not to say that the other factors can be ignored, but if the tank remains overstocked, correcting the other factors will not fully resolve the issue.
 Causes of low oxygen include:

 High Water Temperature

-Warm water cannot hold as much oxygen as cooler water can.
-In warm times of the year, this can cause oxygen depletion in the water.
-Performing a water change with cooler water will help by lowering the temperature and introducing fresh oxygen.
+Higher temperature water cannot hold as much oxygen as can water at colder temperatures.
+Performing a water change with lower temperature water will help to introduce fresh oxygen.
 Heaters should be turned off, as well as lights.
-Remove the aquarium cover and blowing air across the surface from a fan will also help cool the water.
-It is wise to place a piece of screen over the top to keep fish from jumping out.
-A few ice cubes placed in a zip-close bag can be placed in the tank to help keep the water cooler.
+Remove the aquarium cover.
+Blowing air across the surface from a fan will also help to cool the water; it is wise to place a piece of screen over the top to keep fish from jumping out.
+Additionally, a few ice cubes placed in a zip-close bag can be placed in the tank to help drop the temperature.

-This is another common root cause of low oxygen, often in conjunction with overstocking.
-Excess waste, clogged filters, and algae overgrowth all can cause decreased dissolved oxygen as well as lowered oxygen carrying capacity in the aquarium.
+Another common root cause of low oxygen is often found in conjunction with overstocking.
+Excess waste, clogged filters, and algae overgrowth all can cause decreased dissolved oxygen as well as a lowered oxygen-carrying capacity in the aquarium.
 A thorough tank cleaning will turn that around, and good ongoing maintenance will help prevent the problem from reoccurring.

 Some chemicals used to treat disease or modify water parameters can also impact the oxygen-carrying capacity of the water.
-Whenever using chemical additives, always read product literature to ensure it doesn’t have a negative effect on oxygen capacity.
+Whenever using a chemical additive, always read product literature to ensure it doesn’t lower oxygen-carrying capacity.
 When troubleshooting an oxygen problem, discontinue the use of any chemicals that are not absolutely needed.